openapi-processor/openapi-processor-spring/docs/processor/configuration.md

 ---
 layout: default
 title: Configuration
-parent: The generatr
+parent: The processor
 nav_order: 4
 ---

 # Configuration

-The configuration of the generatr is given in the `mapping.yaml`.
+The configuration of the processor is given in the `mapping.yaml`.
 It does contain some general options and the type mapping information.